find your perfect postgrad program

 Summary

-Deepen your knowledge of international relations and gain the skills to unpack and detect the causes and consequences of the world’s biggest challenges.
+Deepen your understanding of the causes and consequences of some of the biggest global societal challenges.

 -